TheresaLui/SelfHelpContent_v2/articles/microsoft.compute/compute-cantconnectfirewallwindows.md

         netsh advfirewall firewall show rule dir=in name=all | select-string -pattern "(LocalPort.*<APPLICAITON PORT>)" -context 9,4 | more
         ```

-    * Using the Local IP the application is using:
+    * Using the Local IP the application is using:<br>

         ```
         netsh advfirewall firewall show rule dir=in name=all | select-string -pattern "(LocalIP.*<CUSTOM IP>)" -context 9,4 | more